aminebag/LarJson/README.md

 ### Mappers
 The following mappers are compared:
 * **LarJson M.B.**: The LarJsonTypedMapper using a blueprint that is entirely in memory.
-With the current version of this mapper, a memory blueprint cannot exceed 2 GB.
 * **LarJson F.B.**: The LarJsonTypedMapper using a blueprint that is entirely on the hard drive.
-There's no limit on the size of the file other than the capacity of the hard drive.
 * **Jackson**: The ObjectMapper provided by the Jackson library.
 * **Gson**: The Gson mapper provided by the Gson library.